Sujal-Polawala/currency-converter/README.md

 └── script.js
 ```
 ## 💻 Tech Stack

-HTML5
+- HTML5
-CSS3
+- CSS3
-JavaScript (Vanilla)
+- JavaScript (Vanilla)
-ExchangeRate API (or the one you used)
+- ExchangeRate API *(or any currency API you used, like exchangerate-api.com or frankfurter.app)*